 All too often bloggers write what THEY want to write, NOT what their target audience wants to read.
 By spending some time thinking about your audience and planning blog posts which you KNOW they will want to read, you are setting yourself up for a much more successful year in 2023!

 To ensure you fulfil your blogging goals

-For example, if one of your goals in 2019 is to launch a product, you will need to create content that supports that launch – content which establishes your authority in that field, content which builds up excitement for that product, content upgrades to grow your email list and content which drives sales of that product.
+For example, if one of your goals in 2023 is to launch a product, you will need to create content that supports that launch – content which establishes your authority in that field, content which builds up excitement for that product, relevant opt-in offers to grow your email list and content which drives sales of that product.

 Likewise, if your aim is to grow revenue from affiliate sales, you will need to create content which drives sales through your affiliate links.

 And, if one of your main aims in 2023 is to grow your blog traffic and get into Mediavine and/or increase your ad income, you will need to focus on SEO.
 For example, doing careful keyword research, writing SEO friendly content and updating old blog posts.